josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251121_oh_senior_management.md

 also racism is more of an additional stress than i have the words to describe; i cannot blame anyone who cannot be "the exception".

 ---

+not from yorkshire, not in yorkshire.

+dont have aby reason to buy "daddy" gifts. especially not personalised to a name i am often mistakenly called.